ryan-g13/challenges/surLaTable/readme.md

+# Goal

-Assignment: Create an 8x8 grid and make it so you can drag and drop each cell to rearrange the grid.
-You can use any framework, and please use jsfiddle.
+Create an 8x8 grid and make it so you can drag and drop each cell to rearrange the grid.
+You can use any framework, and implement the solution via jsfiddle.

-In-Person Presentation - Be prepared to:

-    Present your solution
-    Discuss how did came up with the design
-    Discuss how you tested the outcome
-    Share what documentation was associated so that in the future another developer can pick up the solution and enhance it or modify it

-In-Person Presentation – Schedule:

-    Introductions (5 min)
-    Presentation (15 min)
-    Q&A (5 min)
-    Questions for interviewers (time for you to ask them questions) (5 min)
+### Ideation:
+The color scheme is similar to the one currently used on [SurLaTable.com](http://surLaTable.com)

+### Solution:
+The technologies used for this solution are vanilla JavaScript, (native)HTML5, and SCSS.